gitpavleenbali/DevOps-PPT-People-Processes-and-Tools/_docs/INDEX.md

 ## 🎯 Welcome to Your Enterprise Requirements Management Solution

-This comprehensive package provides everything you need to implement world-class requirements management for **Siemens** using **GitLab** (with Azure DevOps alternative).
+This comprehensive package provides everything you need to implement world-class requirements management for **your organization** using **GitLab** (with Azure DevOps alternative).

 ---